 Blair Imani is a Black American Muslim activist living in Brooklyn, NY.
 Blair founded Equality for HER in 2014 and has since served as the organization's Executive Director of Equality for HER.
 In her role, Imani manages Equality for HER's team and leads the Equality for HER Internship Program which officially launched in April 2017.

-Blair Imani's activism has been recognized by VICE, Refinery29, NYLON, and The405.
+Blair Imani's activism has been featured by VICE, Refinery29, NYLON, and The 405.
 Imani has appeared on MSNBC's The Point hosted by Ari Melber.
 Imani spoke at Harvard University for the inaugural National Muslim Women's Leadership conference and at the Harvard Kennedy School's 2017 Black Policy Conference.

 Blair Imani is a recognized authority on diversity and inclusion.
 She is dedicated to redefining womanhood and honoring the humanity of all people.